 Switching to the newer Raspberry PI 2 model B:

-The first nice thing is that Raspberry PI 2 model B has mounting holes, so I can easily fix it into an enclosure.
-Second, the the antennas are placed on the longer side of the Raspberry PI and there’s nothing around the antenna connectors.
+The first nice thing is that Raspberry PI 2 Model B has mounting holes, so I can easily fix it into an enclosure.
+Second, the antennas are placed on the longer side of the Raspberry PI and there’s nothing around the antenna connectors.
 As such, mounting in an enclosure becomes a child’s play.
 All I need is two holes on the side of the enclosure so the connectors come out.
 Ethernet and micro-USB power connectors are also accessible.
 I’m already thinking on a bigger box, so I can also place also a 5V PoE splitter/adapter inside.

 LoRa gateway: the software

 Fortunately, one does not need to write the gateway software from s=scratch: there are already some good gateway implementations.

 The software developed by C. Pham (LIUPPA laboratory, University of Pau, France) can be downloaded from http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html.
 It also comes with an Arduino example for a LoRa node, so it’s basically all you need to start a simple network in almost no-time.

 Another gateway is developed by the Pi in the Sky project.
 This one supports two LoRa modules, so you can populate also the second mikroBUS socket of the PI2 shield.